zachboyd/azure-faq/README.md

 ```

 You can do this using Kudu.
-Information can be found at http://blogs.msdn.com/b/benjaminperkins/archive/2014/03/24/using-kudu-with-windows-azure-web-sites.aspx
+Information on accessing Kudu can be found at https://github.com/projectkudu/kudu/wiki/Accessing-the-kudu-service

 Inside of the applicationHost.xdt we need to modify the servers applicationHost.config to enable the proxy.
 To do this we can use the following code below.